MariaWissler/Resume/README.md

 #### **A little about me**

-> As a former architect, I have always enjoyed the diverse expressions of human nature.
-I strongly believe in the values that technology and diversity bring to our daily interactions.
-I enjoy new challenges that allow me to use my education, skills and experience towards the continuous improvent of user experiences, bringing people together has always inspire me!
-For a fun fact, feel free to ask me about my sustainable housing designs, including urban farming and my food sharing app in React !
+>  I am Self Driven and detail-oriented Junior Software Engineer with one year of proven professional experience, looking for new opportunities to expand and utilize my technical skills, education, business experience and passion for solving everyday challenges and transforming complexity into simplicity.
+I enjoy new challenges that allow me to improve user experiences, bringing people together has always inspire me!

-> If you have some additional time, here are some links for projects I developed as part of the Ada curriculum:
+> If you have some additional time, here are some links for projects I developed as part of the Ada Software Development Bootcamp I attended during 2019:

 * [TheSweetness](http://the-sweetness.herokuapp.com/)
   (A full working app working on a 4 people team !)